sourmash-bio/sourmash/doc/command-line.md

 * `categorize` is an experimental command to categorize many signatures.
 * `watch` is an experimental command to classify a stream of sequencing data.
 * `multigather` is an experimental command to run multiple gathers against the same collection of databases.

-Please use the command line option `--help` to get more detailed usage information for each command.

-Note that as of sourmash v3.4, all commands should load signatures from indexed databases (the SBT and LCA formats) as well as from signature files.

 ### `sourmash sketch` - make sourmash signatures from sequence data